 AppDynamics seamlessly integrates into EKS environments.
 The machine agent runs as a DaemonSet on EKS worker nodes, and application agents are deployed alongside your application binaries within the application pods.
 Out-of-the-box integration gives you the deepest visibility into EKS cluster health, AWS resources and Docker containers, and provides insights into the performance of every microservice deployed—all through a single pane of glass.

-Unified, end-to-end monitoring helps AppDynamics’ customers expedite root-cause analysis, reduce MTTR, and confidently adopt modern application architectures such as microservices.
+Unified, end-to-end monitoring helps AppDynamics’ customers expedite root-cause analysis, reduce MTTR, and confidently adopt microservice monitoring.
 AppDynamics provides a consistent approach to monitoring applications orchestrated by Kubernetes regardless where the clusters are deployed – on Amazon EKS or on-premises enabling enterprises leverage their existing people, processes and tools.

 Correlate Kubernetes performance with business metrics: For deeper visibility into business performance, organizations can create tagged metrics, such as customer conversion rate or revenue per channel correlated with the performance of applications on the Kubernetes platform.
 Health rules and alerts based on business metrics provide intelligent validation so that every code release can drive business outcomes.